 Based on the parallax determined by the Hipparcos satellite, Saiph has about 15.50 solar masses and a radius 22.2 times that of the Sun.
 Its estimated age is 11.1 million years.
 However, a more recent study of the age and spectra of stars in the Orion OB1 association gave a mass of 28 solar masses, from an initial mass 31.8 times that of the Sun, and a younger age, only 6.2 million years.

 Saiph is a relatively young star, but has evolved from the main sequence rapidly and already stopped fusing hydrogen in its core because of its high mass.
 It has a strong stellar wind that is causing it to lose a solar mass every 1.1 million years.
-The star will eventually expand into a red supergiant and end its life cycle like many of its bright neighbours in Orion, in a supernova explosion.
+The star will eventually expand into a red supergiant and end its life cycle like many of its bright neighbours in Orion, in a bright supernova event.

 Saiph orbits the galactic core at a distance between 24,000 and 26,000 light years.
 It made its closest approach to the Sun millions of years ago, when it was a very young star, coming within 56 light years.